nodejs/node-v0.x-archive/doc/api/tls.markdown

   - `tls.CLIENT_RENEG_WINDOW`: renegotiation window in seconds, default is 10 minutes.

-Don't change the defaults unless you know what you are doing.
+Don’t change the defaults unless you know what you are doing.

-To test your server, connect to it with `openssl s_client -connect address:port` and tap `R<CR>` (that's the letter `R` followed by a carriage return) a few times.
+To test your server, connect to it with `openssl s_client -connect address:port` and tap `R<CR>` (that’s the letter `R` followed by a carriage return) a few times.